 If you're looking for a cat with wild looks but an extremely domesticated personality, the Pixie-Bob cat breed is the perfect companion for your family.
-They may look like a mini-bobcat (down to the bobbed tail, facial markings, and giant paws), but these cats are known to act more like dogs than wild cats.
+They may look like mini-bobats (down to the bobbed tail, facial markings, and giant paws), but these cats are known to act more like dogs than wild cats.

-Whether it's playing fetch, walking on a leash, or hanging out with you on the couch while you catch up on your favorite show, the loyal Pixie-Bob doesn't want to leave your side.
+Whether playing fetch, walking on a leash, or hanging out with you on the couch while you catch up on your favorite show, the loyal Pixie-Bob doesn't want to leave your side.

-Pixie-Bob Cat Breed Origin & History
+Breed Origin & History

+The PixieBob is a relatively new feline that was accepted into the International Cat Association as a native new breed in 1995.
+It got its championship status in 1997.
+The American Cat Fanciers' Association accepted it in 2005.
 This domestic cat might very well have wild ancestry to thank for its distinctly rugged look.
 The breed's founder, Carol Ann Brewer, claimed that the first Pixie-Bob, called Pixie, resulted from two "legend" cats (meaning both parents were half-American bobcats).

 Another telling of the breed's creation states that Brewer rescued a knee-high male cat with a short tail.
 The cat, named Keba, may have later bred with a domestic shorthair in the neighborhood, delivering a litter that included Pixie.
 Brewer liked the cat's wild appearance and began looking for more cats similar to her.
 In 1989 she started to document the breed's standards so they could be consistently reproduced.